roncli/hot-router/README.md

 # hot-router
-A router for Express that lets you setup route classes to easily create routes.
-You can hot swap the code inside your route classes while your application is running.
+A router for Express that lets you set up route classes to easily create routes.
+For development, it can also be set up to hot swap the code inside your route classes while your application is running.

 ## Prerequisites
 hot-router is designed to work with Express, so Express is required in your project.
 You may also optionally install express-ws if you wish to use hot-router with web sockets in Express.